toddstoffel/analytics_benchmark/README.md

 This benchmark suite provides **standardized testing for Online Analytical Processing (OLAP) workloads** across multiple database engines.
 The framework enables fair, reproducible performance comparisons using real-world analytical queries and datasets, helping organizations make informed decisions about analytical database technologies.

+### Scope and Purpose

+**This benchmark specifically focuses on open-source analytical databases that can be deployed on-premises and containerized with Docker.** While we acknowledge the existence of excellent cloud-native solutions like Snowflake, Amazon Redshift, Google BigQuery, and Azure Synapse Analytics, these managed services are outside the scope of this evaluation.

+**Why Open-Source, On-Premises, and Dockerizable?**
+- **Data Sovereignty**: Organizations requiring complete control over their data location and governance
+- **Cost Predictability**: Fixed infrastructure costs vs. variable cloud consumption pricing
+- **Compliance Requirements**: Industries with strict data residency and security regulations
+- **Technology Independence**: Avoiding vendor lock-in with portable, standards-based solutions
+- **Customization Flexibility**: Ability to modify and tune systems for specific use cases
+- **Container Portability**: Docker deployment enables consistent environments across development, testing, and production
+- **Infrastructure Agnostic**: Run on any Docker-compatible platform, from laptops to enterprise clusters

+This benchmark evaluates databases that can be deployed in your own infrastructure using Docker containers, whether on bare metal, virtual machines, Kubernetes clusters, or private cloud environments, providing organizations with truly portable and self-managed analytical solutions.

 ### Quick Results Summary

 **Top Performers:**